jdeguire/pic32clang_docs/source/compiling_and_linking.md

 assembly language, or `assembler-with-cpp` for assembly language files that need the C preprocessor.

 All options start with either `-` or `--`.
-Clang will assume that command line arguments that do not are files to be built.
+Clang will assume that command line arguments that do not are files to be built or arguments to previous options.

 ## A Few Useful Link-time Options